ERIGrid2/riasc/docs/index.md

 slug: /
 ---

-RIasC, an acronym for **R**esearch **I**nfrastructure **as** **C**ode, is a cloud-based platform to accelerate distributed Research Infrastructure (RI) experiments.
+RIasC, an acronym for **R**esearch **I**nfrastructure **as** **C**ode, is a framework to accelerate distributed Research Infrastructure (RI) experiments.

-It achieves this by a high degree of automation of common tasks in a research environment such as:
+Inspired by the Infrastructure-as-Code paradigm it achieves this by a high degree of automation of common tasks in a research environment such as:

-- Rapid deployment of controllers and other services in a research cloud
+- Rapid deployment of controllers and other services in a research/laboratory cloud
 - Network setup and VPN configuration
 - Logging of research data
-- Formalization of scenario descriptions
+- Formalization and declarative description of research setups

+Infrastructure as code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
+The IT infrastructure managed by this process comprises both physical equipment, such as bare-metal servers, as well as virtual machines, and associated configuration resources.
+The definitions may be in a version control system.
+It can use either scripts or declarative definitions, rather than manual processes, but the term is more often used to promote declarative approaches.

+RIasC realizes this by utilizing existing cloud-computing technologies and applying them in a research environment.

 ## Functions

+RIasC provides the following functionalities to accelerate distributed Research Infrastructure (RI) experiments.

-- Transparent inter-lab overlay network
+###  Transparent inter-laboratory overlay network

+Research of highly complex systems such as for example todays energy systems is increasingly undertaken by a group of researchers and institutions.
+Consequently, it is desirably to perform distributed experiments spanning multiple laboratories.
+RIasC simplifies the setup of such distributed setups by providing a transparent IP overlay network between all trial sites.

-- Network emulation between all components
+### Network emulation

-- Interfaces to lab equipment outside of the cloud
+### Interfaces to laboratory equipment outside of the cloud

-- Network policies to implement access control to resources with the cloud and the lab
+### Network policies to implement access control to resources with the cloud and the laboratory

 ## Architecture